IPCO-Rlibrary/IPCO/README.md

 **Requires** 	The references functional (R) and its paired taxonomy dataset (L) and the taxonomy dataset (Q) for which functions need to be inferred

 **Note:** Use of transformed/normalised and/or filtered datasets is optional however, it is recommended.
 IPCO internally check if there are zero abundance features and also check for common features (OTUs/genus/species) between reference taxonomy and queried dataset.
+It will output a list containing two objects.
+First object is the predicted functionality table and the second object is the contribution of the taxa to those functionality.

 ### 5. Checking for significant covariance between reference taxonomic and functional datasets (optional)